 Eco Tourism Accredited Accommodation

 The story of the natural history of Australia is unique.
 The Reefs and Rainforests of North Queensland offer a journey back in time.
 Back to the time of Gondwana when the land was first formed.
-Thala Beach Lodge embraces the mystery of Gondwana by showcasing the harmony of nature.
+Thala Beach Nature Reserve embraces the mystery of Gondwana by showcasing the harmony of nature.

 Thala is proudly Eco certified and has been awarded the highest Ecotourism accreditation for maximising informative & meaningful experiences, whilst enhancing the local environment.
 The Thala Experience adheres to the principals of Ecotourism.